Partners

 Through ODEP, NCMRR helps to generate and validate evidence to inform policies and practices that increase the number and quality of employment opportunities for people with disabilities.

-This nongovernmental organization was authorized by Congress in the Patient Protection and Affordable Care Act of 2010 and aims to improve the quality and relevance of evidence available to help people make informed health decisions.
-NCMRR has worked with PCORI on research projects on muscular and skeletal disorders, neurological disorders, and trauma/injury; visit http://www.pcori.org/research-results for more information.
+This nongovernmental organization was authorized by Congress in the Patient Protection and Affordable Care Act of 2010 to improve the quality and relevance of evidence available to help people make informed health decisions.
+NCMRR has worked with PCORI on research projects on muscular and skeletal disorders, neurological disorders, and trauma/injury; visit https://www.pcori.org/explore-our-portfolio external link for more information.

 National Science Foundation (NSF)